-8. (a) Calculate the energy in eV of photons of sodium light of wavelength 590 nm.

-(b) \If the distance travelled by electrons in the sodium lamp between collisions is $1.0 \times 10^{-4}$ m, calculate the electric field strength needed to cause the emission of sodium light.
+- 8. (a) Calculate the energy in eV of photons of sodium light of wavelength 590 nm. - (b) If the distance travelled by electrons in the sodium lamp between collisions is 1.0×10^{-4} m, calculate the electric field strength needed to cause the emission of sodium light.

-HINT: Electric field strength is measured in V m-1.
+HINT: Electric field strength is measured in $V\,m^{-1}$.
 Consider the definition of the electron volt, and what 'voltage' (i.e. field potential) the electron must move through between collisions to gain enough energy to cause another atom to emit a photon of light.

-- (c) \\What would happen to the electric field strength needed if the gas were at a higher pressure? - (a) If you encounter a puddle on a rainy day with a thin layer of oil on its surface, you might see some rainbow patterns.
+- (c) What would happen to the electric field if the gas was at a higher pressure? - 9. (a) If you encounter a puddle on a rainy day with a thin layer of oil on its surface, you might see some rainbow patterns.
 How do these arise? - (b) What pattern would you expect to see if you observe the same puddle at night time, lit only be a (sodium) street lamp?